Why work at Camp?

-Unit Heads: Lead a camp unit consisting of up to 60 campers and 14 staff.
+Unit Heads: Oversee a camp unit consisting of up to 100 campers, 20 counselors, and 2 unit leaders.
 Unit Heads are responsible for the well-being of all the campers and staff in their unit, parent communication, trips, and logistics.
 Minimum age is 21.

 Counselor: Primarily responsible for the care and well-being of campers.
-Counselors live in cabins with campers; act as role models, and support specialists throughout programming.
+Counselors live in cabins with campers; act as role models, and support program specialists throughout daily programs.

 Day Camp Director: Responsible for training and supervision of Day Camp Program staff.
-Also coordinates Day Camp programming and scheduling.
+Also coordinates Day Camp programming, scheduling, and trips.
 Oversees camper care for all Day Campers.

-Day Camp Program Counselor: During the day, these counselors are primarily responsible for the care and well-being of the campers in our day camp program.
+Day Camp Counselor: During the day, these counselors are primarily responsible for the care and well-being of the campers in our day camp program.
 Day Camp counselors live in cabins with overnight campers, and during the evenings the focus switches to overnight campers.

 Program Director: Responsible for supervision of program specialists, scheduling, evening programs, all-camp programs, inventory, and ordering of supplies.